eureka-clusters/portal-backend/docs/model/index.md

 The following data model is used to store all project information.

+Each cluster has a connection to this backend and sends all projects in [JSON format](import) to this backend application which stores all information in the database.
+This import tool will create new projects, organisations or will update existing entities if necessary.

+The user tables will be populated when users log in the system using their indivudual cluster account (using oAuth).
+Note that in this appplication no new data is generated but all data originates from the individual clusters.

 ## Overview tables

 First an overview of all tables is given.
 In the next section for each table all columns will be shown